 Planning your first trip to Walt Disney World?
-Check out these Disney World tips from an Annual Passholder to help make your Disney trip successful!
+Check out these Disney World tips for first timers to help make your Disney trip successful.

-If staying at a Walt Disney World Resort, FastPasses+ can be booked up to 60 days in advanced.
-For regular guests (not staying at a Disney Resort) FastPasses+ can only be booked 30 days before your trip.
+If staying at a Walt Disney World Resort, FastPass+ reservations can be booked up to 60 days in advanced.
+For regular guests (not staying at a Disney Resort) FastPass+ can only be booked 30 days before your trip.
 Guests can choose up to three FastPasses+ for one single park.
-Once you have used your three, you can book one at a time until FastPasses+ are gone for the day.
-Dont expect to use more than seven FastPasses+ on any given day.
+Once you have used your three, you can book one at a time until FastPass+ selections are gone for the day.
 Each pass provides an one hour window to ride with a very short wait time.
-Some rides are extremely difficult to secure FastPasses+ for (like Seven Dwarves Mine Train or Peter Pan) while others are pretty easy (It’s a Small World or Mad Hatter Teacups).
+Some rides are extremely difficult to secure FastPass+ for (like Seven Dwarves Mine Train or Peter Pan) while others are pretty easy (It’s a Small World or Mad Hatter Teacups).

 Check the Crowd Calendar